 Jahanara, Rifa, and Ayesha live in one of the poorest slums near the beaches of Cox’s Bazar in Bangladesh.
 From a young age, the girls are sent to work in order to supplement the family income, and social norms dictate that they will be married when they turn 14 or 15 years old.
 The girls discover a newfound freedom in a surf club and find out they have the skills and talent to win competitions.
 This spurs their ambitions and they dream of becoming the first international female surfers of Bangladesh.

 ABOUT THE DIRECTOR

-Elizabeth D. Costa is Bangladeshi documentary filmmaker who has over eight years’ experience working on international and domestic media projects as producer, director, assistant producer, and editor.
+Elizabeth D. Costa is Bangladeshi documentary filmmaker who has over eight years of experience working on international and domestic media projects as producer, director, assistant producer, and editor.
 She started her career as an intern script supervisor for Tareque and Catherine Masud.
-She worked for BBC Media Action, Vice News UK, Spanish TV, Bloomberg TV.
+She worked for BBC Media Action, VICE News UK, Spanish TV, and Bloomberg TV.
 She also worked as assistant producer with Sharmeen Obaid-Chinoy on A Journey of Thousand Miles: Peacekeepers.